-If department stores with their holiday windows leave you cold, spend your winter at a holiday market.
-NYC’s best holiday shopping spots have everything from ice skating to vintage goods for one-of-a-kind Christmas presents.
+If the thought of gift shopping at crowded department stores with their fancy holiday windows makes you shudder, spend your dollars a holiday market.
+NYC’s best gift shopping spots have everything from ice-skating and festive eats to one-of-a-kind Christmas presents.
 Stay through dinner as you snack on grub from the city’s best food trucks, and make sure not to miss the tree lightings.
 Here are the top holiday markets of the season.

 RECOMMENDED: Full guide to Christmas in New York

 Not only is there free ice skating on Bryant Park’s 17,000-square-foot outdoor rink (bring your own skates!) but also more than 150 holiday shops, including a bunch of new kiosks and eateries.
 And after you shop and skate, warm up at spacious rink-side restaurant Public Fare.
 FYI: The vendors are only there until January 2, but if you want to practice your lutzes and axels with ample spinning room, try visiting during off-peak hours (open through March 4).
 Oct 28–Jan 2.

 If there’s one alfresco shopping event worth braving the cold for, it’s this one.
 This European-style winter market boasts more than 150 local and national vendors hawking an impressive selection of handcrafted gifts, ranging from jewelry and accessories to leather goods and artwork.
 Check out the brew-your-own beer kits from the Brooklyn Brew Shop; handmade, monogrammed stuffed animals from Hazel Village; and wooden puzzles and board games from Kubiya Games.
 And with food vendors like Momofuku Milk Bar, Bar Suzette, Wafels & Dinges and No Chewing Allowed!, you could easily spend a whole day here.
 Nov 16–Dec 24.